 Nothing ambitious then!
 There have been many good composers, but Beethoven’s use of rhythm cutting against melody, and of breaking down music to its almost impossible edges, is beyond compare, even today.
 And during what he thought of as unproductive periods, he was producing more work than the rest of us could ever aspire to.

-The second was film I had collected, but never used due to the consequences of my injury, at performance events by SaveMe Oh.
+The first was film I had collected, but never used due to the consequences of my injury, at performance events by SaveMe Oh.
 The first was in February 2019, after which I was unable to do video editing for months.
 The second was in February 2020, when I was trying to complete my delayed residency at Edinburgh Printmakers, and I was just about to move back to the north of England.
 The third was in an event recently, April 2020.
 As I’ve written before, I have problems with some of the iconography and symbolism of the virus, but these images, of being trapped, falling and twisting, I really liked.
 That SaveMe Oh strides in time to the marche funebre required no time editing.
 [I also added some more from another event in 2021 in an edit to remove other work.]

 I’d also previously collected some visuals at a sim called Cornhub during August 2019, just before I lost contact with my computer for several months, which included images of the Statue of Liberty mostly disappeared under sand.